DanTurner-Evans/SingleNeuronSimulations/README.md

 # SingleNeuronSimulations
- Cable theory model of single neurons from the FAFB data.
+ Cable theory model of single Drosophila neurons from the FIBSEM dataset.
 Credit to Lou Scheffer, Steve Plaza, and Stuart Berg for initial code and troubleshooting help.